Phedimus middendorffianus f. striatus

 How to Grow and Care for Phedimus middendorfianus f. striatus

-Light: This light-loving plant will tolerate partial shade, but it prefers full sun and grows best in warmer environments.
+Light: This light-loving plant tolerates partial shade but prefers full sun and grows best in warmer environments.
 Plant P. middendorfianus f. striatus in an area of your garden that gets at least 6 hours of sunlight a day.